The Devil's Hour: Development

 In December 2019, it was announced Tom Moran was developing The Devil's Hour for Amazon.
 In June 2021, it was announced Amazon had greenlit the series.
-The series is written, created, and executive produced by Tom Moran.
-Steven Moffat and Sue Vertue also executive produce the series.
+The series is written and created by Moran, who also serves as an executive producer along with Steven Moffat and Sue Vertue.
 The series is produced by Hartswood Films.
 Johnny Allan and Isabelle Sieb were set to direct episodes of the series.

 Casting

 In mid-June 2021, Jessica Raine and Peter Capaldi were cast as the leads.
 Nikesh Patel, Meera Syal, Alex Ferns, Phil Dunster, Barbara Marten, Thomas Dominique, Rhiannon Harper-Rafferty, John Alastair, Sandra Huggett, and Benjamin Chivers were also cast.

 Title sequence

-The title sequence is a stylised interpretation of a 'vortex', featuring kaleidoscopic effects and bright colour overlays.
+The title sequence is a stylised interpretation of a "vortex", featuring kaleidoscopic effects and bright colour overlays.
 It was made in London by Peter Anderson Studio.

-Casting

-In mid-June 2021, Jessica Raine and Peter Capaldi were cast as the leads.
-Nikesh Patel, Meera Syal, Alex Ferns, Phil Dunster, Barbara Marten, Thomas Dominique, Rhiannon Harper-Rafferty, John Alastair, Sandra Huggett, and Benjamin Chivers were also cast.

 Music

-The series' score is composed by The Newton Brothers, and the soundtrack album was released on October 28, the same day as the series release.
+The series' score is composed by the Newton Brothers, and the soundtrack album was released on 28 October, the same day as the series release.